Canadian car dealership lot with electric vehicles and EVAP rebate signage

 • BC and Quebec stack provincial rebates on top of federal for a combined ceiling near $9,000.

-• The Chevrolet Equinox EV at $44,995 is the safest bet for finding an iZEV-eligible car on a lot today.
+• The Chevrolet Equinox EV at $44,995 is the safest bet for finding an EVAP-eligible car on a lot today.

-• BYD's Atto 3 and Seal don't qualify for iZEV rebates despite the January 2026 tariff cut to 6.1%.
+• BYD's Atto 3 and Seal don't qualify for EVAP rebates despite the January 2026 tariff cut to 6.1%.

-What the iZEV Rebate Actually Pays — and What It Doesn't
+What the EVAP Rebate Actually Pays, and What It Doesn't

-The federal iZEV (Incentives for Zero-Emission Vehicles) program pays up to $5,000 toward a new battery-electric vehicle and up to $2,500 toward a plug-in hybrid with at least 50 km of electric range.
-Those are ceilings, not guarantees — the exact amount depends on whether the vehicle qualifies for the full or partial incentive band, and Transport Canada maintains the eligible-vehicle list.
+The federal EVAP (Electric Vehicle Affordability Program) pays up to $5,000 toward a new battery-electric vehicle and up to $2,500 toward a plug-in hybrid.
+Those are ceilings, not guarantees, and Transport Canada maintains the eligible-vehicle list.

-The MSRP cap is the part buyers get tripped up on.
-The base-trim threshold sits at $55,000, with headroom up to $65,000 for larger or higher-trim versions of the same model line.
-Cross the cap with options and you can knock yourself out of eligibility on a vehicle you assumed qualified.
-Always confirm the specific trim — not the model — against the current eligible list before you sign anything.
+The price cap is the part buyers get tripped up on.
+EVAP looks at the final transaction value, base price plus options, accessories and dealer fees, but not taxes or freight, and it must land at or under $50,000 (there's no cap at all on EVs built in Canada).
+Cross $50,000 with options and you can knock yourself out of eligibility on a vehicle you assumed qualified.
+Always confirm the specific configuration against the current eligible list before you sign anything.

 You never see the money.
 The rebate is applied at the point of sale, which means the price on your bill of sale is just lower by the rebate amount.
 The dealer fronts it and then claims reimbursement from Ottawa.
 That's a critical detail, and it's the source of the dealer-float problem you'll read about further down.